Jump-start your staffing strategy: Three steps toward a planStephanie Hodge

 How will we develop HR strategies to develop or acquire those skills, given circumstances within the organization and in the greater environment?

 The answers to these questions must tie into the overall strategic plan – if your HR plan doesn’t align with your strategic goals and activities, then you aren’t really planning.
-As part of the Certificate of Nonprofit Human Resource Management series I help facilitate for GCN’s Nonprofit University (starting again on Feb.
-7), I detail the principles and logistics involved in crafting and implementing such a plan.
+As part of the Certificate of Nonprofit Human Resource Management series I help facilitate for GCN’s Nonprofit University, I detail the principles and logistics involved in crafting and implementing such a plan.

 In brief, here are the three steps you’ll need to take in order to design a comprehensive set of HR strategies, drawn from the first session: Strategic Human Resources Management.